Monisade Afuye: Biography

-Monisade Christiana Afuye was born on 28 September 1958 on Ikere-Ekiti, Ikere local government area.
+Monisade Christiana Afuye was born on 28 September 1958 in Ikere-Ekiti, Ikere local government area.
 She had her primary education at Saint Joseph CAC Primary School Aramoko, Aramoko Ekiti, and her secondary education at Amoye Grammar school, Ikere-Ekiti.
 She earned her Ordinary National Diploma and Higher National Diploma in Public Administration from Crown Polytechnic, Ado Ekiti, Ekiti State.